Boundless Game Rules (SRD)

 Checks

-When your character faces a risky challenge, make a Check by rolling a number of dice equal to the most relevant Attribute score: Strength, Presence, Agility, or Willpower.
-Interpret the roll as follows:
+When your character faces a risky challenge, make a Check by rolling a number of dice equal to the most relevant Attribute score and interpret the roll as follows to determine whether the action succeeds or not.

 - 2+ Hits: Your character succeeds at their action.
 The more Hits, the better the result.